Relativity theory in time-space: Abstract

 \section{Abstract}

-The concept of time-space defined in an earlier paper of the author is certain generalization of the so-called space-time.
-In this paper we introduce the concept of time-space manifold.
-In the homogeneous case, the time-space manifold is a differentiable manifold with such tangent spaces which have certain fixed time-space structure.
+The concept of time-space defined in an earlier paper of the author is a certain generalization of the so-called space-time.
+In this paper we introduce the concept of time-space manifolds.
+In the homogeneous case, a time-space manifold is a differentiable manifold with such tangent spaces which have a certain fixed time-space structure.
 We redefine the fundamental concepts of global relativity theory with respect to this general situation.
 We study the concepts of affine connection, parallel transport, curvature tensor and Einstein equation, respectively.